taif-kh/where-is-the-album/README.md

 ## 🙏 Acknowledgments

 - React.js and Tailwind CSS for building a responsive and interactive frontend.
-- MongoDB for storing leaderboard data.
+- PostgreSQL for storing leaderboard data.
 - The music community for inspiring this nostalgic project.

 Made with ❤️ by Taif Khaskhoussi.
 Let's connect on <a href="https://www.linkedin.com/in/taif-khaskhoussi/" target="_blank" rel="noopener">LinkedIn</a>!